NexPlayer/Android-SDK/advanced.md

 **Returns**

 The status of the operation.
-This is zero in the case of success, or a non-zero NexPlayer™ error code in the case of failure.
+This is zero in the case of success, or a non-zero NexPlayer error code in the case of failure.

 > **Note** This only indicates the success or failure ofstartingthe operation.
 Even if this reports success, the operation may still fail later, asynchronously, in which case the application is notified in `onAsyncCmdComplete`.